 “It basically means “without, worry.”
 The comma here playing a particular role in the meaning.
 My hope is that my writing here can be artistic, creative and inspiring, reflective of my travels, thoughts and goals.
 So whether it is, or is without, I will write.”

 Kaysha is the author of the fiction novel, One Way Tickets.
 She grew up in the sunniest city in the United States: Yuma, Arizona, and plains of Colorado.
 She raised Angus cattle and show lambs in addition to competing on and owning a horse for most of her life.
 Her studies brought her to Fort Collins, Colorado and Colorado State University.
 She soon became a vegetarian and changed her course of study.
-Her life has been a series of happy accidents – serendipitous occurrences that have brought her to where she is today.
-She is an avid cook, an advocate for change, often called a hippy, an active Yelper and regularly blogs about travel, sustainable living, homesteading, herbal livestock and animal care, herbal wellness, personal motivation and adventure.
+Her life has been a series of happy accidents – serendipitous occurrences that have brought her to right where she needed to be.
+She is an avid cook, an advocate for change and regularly blogs about travel, sustainable living, homesteading, herbal livestock and animal care, herbal wellness, and personal motivation.

 Kaysha published her master’s thesis at Colorado State University in 2012, and promptly set out into the world again, with a backpack and two hiking shoes forward on the Camino de Santiago pilgrimage across Spain with her older brother, Kent.